heldergr/getting-cleaning-data-assignment/README.md

-# getting-cleaning-data-assignment
-Repository for the Getting and Cleaning Data Assignment.
+# Getting and Cleaning Data Assignment

 In this file I describe what I implemented to get the tidy data set as requested for this assignment.